 In reality, the first honey bear was designed, manufactured, and sold in 1957 by Ralph and Luella Gamber, the founders of Dutch Gold Honey.
 They were looking for a unique container for their honey, and came up with the now-familiar honey bear.
 While the bear isn't the only bottle for honey, it has become popular and widely recognized as a traditional honey container.

 Honey Bear Sizes

-The original honey bears weren’t nearly as sturdy as present-day honey bears.
+The original honey bears weren't nearly as sturdy as present-day honey bears.
 They would sometimes leak from the ears or noses, causing big messes of sticky honey.
-At Container & Packaging Supply, we offer sturdy honey bears of various sizes and materials.
+At Container & Packaging Supply, we offer sturdy honey bear bottles of various sizes and materials.
 They come in 5 fluid oz LDPE (8 net weight oz of honey), 8 fluid oz PET or LDPE (12 net weight oz of honey), and 16 fluid oz PET (24 net weight oz of honey).
 The LDPE honey bears are more squeezable than the PET honey bears, and the PET bottles are more translucent than the LDPE bottles.

 Measurements for Honey Bears

 If you are confused as to why honey containers have two measurements, don't fret.
 You can find more information on the measurement of honey on this blog post.
 If you don't want to read the whole article, here is a summary.
 Honey is measured by weight, not volume.
 Our honey bear bottles and other honey containers are measured by volume.
 As an example, if you have a 5 fluid ounce honey bear, it will displace 5 fluid ounces of liquid.
 But if you put it on a scale, it will weigh 8 ounces.
 Confusing?
 Yes.
 But we don't make up the rules for honey measurements.